AFRICAN COMMUNITY FUND

 - Shall hold shares that do not carry the right to vote in Voting Meetings.

-- Shall be entitled to all economic rights, including distributions and loan rights, on equal terms with Class A Members, subject to Programs.
+- Shall be entitled to all economic rights, including distributions and loan rights, on equal terms with Governance Members, subject to Programs.

 - Shall have the right to participate in Non-Voting Meetings and to submit recommendations and guidance with respect to the Executive Committee's activities.
 The Executive Committee shall provide a prompt and substantive response to such submissions.